 Recall that an omission adversary can block any message sent to or from a corrupted party, but it must run the correct protocol, from its correct beginning state, in an honest manner even on a corrupted party.
 In contrast, a Byzantine adversary can run any protocol on a corrupted party.
 A Rollback adversary has slightly more power than an omission adversary:

-The Rollback adversary models an adversary that cannot corrupt the execution, but since the execution is stateless, it can rollback the execution and feed it different interactions and inputs.
+The Rollback adversary models an adversary that cannot corrupt the execution, but since the execution is stateless, it can rollback the execution to an earlier state and feed it different interactions and inputs.
 See Matetic et al 2017 for more discussion on this adversary.
-This model tries to capture the (limited) power of an adversary that can control everything inside a node except for a secure enclave (trusted execution environment) under the assumption that the secure enclave (or TEE) does not have any access to trusted storage (like a trusted monotonic counter).
+This model captures the (limited) power of an adversary that can control everything inside a node except for a secure enclave (trusted execution environment) under the assumption that the secure enclave (or TEE) does not have any access to trusted storage (like a trusted monotonic counter).

 The proof